Fake125/Full-featured-chess-game/README.md

 ## Code features
-The game was implemented in java into two seperated modules(Model, and View) communicating to each other.
-The model can be reusable with other views with no need to change in model.
-All functionalities implemented using Java API without using of external libraries.
+- The game was implemented in java into two seperated modules(Model, and View) communicating to each other.
+- The model can be reusable with other views with no need to change in model.
+- Well oop designed and structured
+- All functionalities implemented using Java API without using of external libraries.

 ## Launch
 There're no specific requirements to launch the game except JDK.